peter-mouland/web-caddy/docs/BUILD.md

 `caddy build`

-This will clean all target directories (site & dist) and execute all the Build tasks below.
+This will clean target directories and execute all the Build tasks below.

 #### Styles